David5258/YouTube-View-Prediction-and-Correlation-Analysis-Model/README.md

 * Storage: Data is appended into a local database / CSV files to maintain historical records.
 * Logging: Each run records timestamps and update status for reproducibility.
 * This automation ensures that the dataset is always fresh and ready for analysis without manual intervention.

+## Analysis
+The code obtains data on different metrics of a YouTube video/channel which allows the user to perform the analysis wanted.

+1. Preprocessing
+Handle missing values.
+Standardize timestamps (convert to hourly intervals).
+Normalize engagement metrics where necessary.
+2. Exploratory Data Analysis
+Plot growth curves for views, likes, and comments over time.
+Identify outliers and sudden spikes in engagement.
+Compare performance across different videos.
+3. Metric Correlation & Prediction
+Compute correlation coefficients between metrics.
+Identify which features (likes, comments, CTR, etc.) are most predictive of views.
+Train regression models to predict future view counts based on engagement signals.